alexgenin/chouca/README.md

 [![R-CMD-check](https://github.com/alexgenin/chouca/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/alexgenin/chouca/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-# Chouca: a fast engine for probabilistic cellular automata
+# Chouca: a fast engine for stochastic cellular automata

-[Probabilistic cellular automata](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton) are a class of models that are based on a 2D grid of cells, each being in one of several discrete states.
+[stochastic cellular automata](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton) are a class of models that are based on a 2D grid of cells, each being in one of several discrete states.
 At each time step, those cells can transition from one state to another with a given probability.
 This probability typically depends on the neighbors of the cell and the global state of the landscape.

-You probably already know Conway's game of life -- a probabilistic cellular automaton is identical, except that cell transitions do not always occur when a rule is satisfied, but with a given probability.
+You probably already know Conway's game of life -- a stochastic cellular automaton is identical, except that cell transitions do not always occur when a rule is satisfied, but with a given probability.